-We are providing this letter in connection with your audit of the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Erie, New York (the "County"), as of and for the year ended December 31, 2010, which collectively comprise the County's basic financial statements for the purpose of expressing an opinion as to whether the basic financial statements present fairly, in all material respects, the financial position, results of operations or changes in fund balances, and cash flows of the County in conformity with accounting principles generally accepted in the United States of America (GAAP).
+We are providing this letter in connection with your audit of the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Erie, New York (the "County"), as of and for the year ended December 31, 2009, which collectively comprise the County's basic financial statements for the purpose of expressing an opinion as to whether the basic financial statements present fairly, in all material respects, the financial position, results of operations or changes in fund balances, and cash flows of the County in conformity with accounting principles generally accepted in the United States of America.
 We confirm that we are responsible for the following:

 - a.
-The fair presentation in the basic financial statements of financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information, in conformity with GAAP - b.
-The fair presentation of the required supplementary information, including Management's Discussion and Analysis, and supplemental schedules accompanying the basic financial statements that are presented for the purpose of additional analysis of the basic financial statements - c.
-The design, implementation, and maintenance of programs and controls to prevent and detect fraud, including fraud related to federal awards - d.
+The fair presentation in the basic financial statements of financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information, in conformity with accounting principles generally accepted in the United States of America - b.
+The fair presentation of the required supplementary information, including Management's Discussion and Anniysis, and supplemental schedules accompanying the basic financial statements that are presented for the purpose of additional analysis of the basic financial statements - c.
+The design and implementation of programs and controls to prevent and detect fraud, including fraud related to federal awards - d.
 Establishing and maintaining effective internal control over financial reporting.

 Certain representations in this letter are described as being limited to matters that are material.
-Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
+Items are considered material, regardless of size, if they involve an omission or missiatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.

-We confirm, to the best of our knowledge and belief, the following representations made to you during your audit.
+We confirm, to the best of our knowledge and belief, the following representations made to you during your audits.